AuraFrizzati/DE-2025-FinalProject-NHS-EmergencyDeptAttendances/README.md

 The objective of this project is to design and implement an automated data pipeline that retrieves the open-source data on A&E attendances and emergency admissions from the NHS Digital website.
 The pipeline will ensure that the data is collected, processed, and stored efficiently, enabling timely and accurate analysis.

+## High Level Project Specs

-To achieve this, the following steps will be taken:
+To create a DE pipeline, the following steps will be taken:
+1. Cloud setup: a project space was setup on Google Cloud Platform using Terraform Infrastructure as Code (IaC)
+    - see code here
+    - A Google Storage Bucket and a Google Bigquery Dataset were created to host the data lake and the data warehouse for the project, respectively

 1. Create GCP Bucket and BQ Dataset: Utilize Terraform to create a Google Cloud Platform (GCP) bucket and a BigQuery (BQ) dataset for storing the project data.
 This will provide a scalable and secure environment for data storage and management.
 2. Set Up Kestra Workflow: Implement a Kestra workflow to automate the process of moving NHS A&E CSV files from the web to the GCP bucket.
 The workflow will include steps for renaming the files appropriately before storage to maintain a consistent and organized structure.
 3. Data Transformation using **BQ Dataform**: Dataform is a tool similar to dbt available on BQ/GCP that can be used to develop and operationalise scalable data transformations pipelines.
 These transformations will ensure the data is clean and ready for analysis.